Hyperemesis gravidarum: Management

-Dry bland food and oral rehydration are first-line treatments.
+Dry, bland food and oral rehydration are first-line treatments.
 Due to the potential for severe dehydration and other complications, HG is treated as an emergency.
 If conservative dietary measures fail, more extensive treatment such as the use of antiemetic medications and intravenous rehydration may be required.
 If oral nutrition is insufficient, intravenous nutritional support may be needed.
 For women who require hospital admission, thromboembolic stockings or low-molecular-weight heparin may be used as measures to prevent the formation of a blood clot.

 Intravenous fluids

 Intravenous (IV) hydration often includes supplementation of electrolytes as persistent vomiting frequently leads to a deficiency.
-Likewise, supplementation for lost thiamine (Vitamin B1) must be considered to reduce the risk of Wernicke's encephalopathy.
+Likewise, supplementation for lost thiamine (vitamin B1) must be considered to reduce the risk of Wernicke's encephalopathy.
 A and B vitamins are depleted within two weeks, so extended malnutrition indicates a need for evaluation and supplementation.
 In addition, electrolyte levels should be monitored and supplemented; of particular concern are sodium and potassium.

 After IV rehydration is completed, patients typically begin to tolerate frequent small liquid or bland meals.
 After rehydration, treatment focuses on managing symptoms to allow normal intake of food.
 However, cycles of hydration and dehydration can occur, making continuing care necessary.
 Home care is available in the form of a peripherally inserted central catheter (PICC) line for hydration and nutrition.
 Home treatment is often less expensive and reduces the risk for a hospital-acquired infection compared with long-term or repeated hospitalizations.

 Medications

-A number of antiemetics are effective and safe in pregnancy including: pyridoxine/doxylamine, antihistamines (such as diphenhydramine), and phenothiazines (such as promethazine).
-With respect to effectiveness, it is unknown if one is superior to another for relieving nausea or vomiting.
+Several antiemetics are effective and safe in pregnancy including: pyridoxine/doxylamine, antihistamines (such as diphenhydramine), and phenothiazines (such as promethazine).
+Concerning effectiveness, it is unknown if one is superior to another for relieving nausea or vomiting.
 Limited evidence from published clinical trials suggests the use of medications to treat hyperemesis gravidarum.

 While pyridoxine/doxylamine, a combination of vitamin B6 and doxylamine, is effective in nausea and vomiting of pregnancy, some have questioned its effectiveness in HG.

 Ondansetron may be beneficial, however, there are some concerns regarding an association with cleft palate, and there is little high-quality data.
 Metoclopramide is also used and relatively well tolerated.
 Evidence for the use of corticosteroids is weak; there is some evidence that corticosteroid use in pregnant women may slightly increase the risk of cleft lip and cleft palate in the infant and may suppress fetal adrenal activity.
 However, hydrocortisone and prednisolone are inactivated in the placenta and may be used in the treatment of hyperemesis gravidarum after 12 weeks.

 Medicinal cannabis has been used to treat pregnancy-associated hyperemesis.